ga4gh/mme-apis/search-api.md

 After receiving a request, the remote server can respond in one of two ways:
   * If a compatible version (`vX.Z` where `Z>=Y`) is supported by the remote server, it should provide a response using this version.
   * If no appropriate version is supported by the remote server, it should respond with `Not Acceptable (406)`, containing a JSON body with a description of the error.
-All responses, including this one, should contain a `Content-Type` header with the latest API version supported by the server.
+The response should contain a `Content-Type` header with the latest API version supported by the server.
 This will enable the user to re-submit the request using this version of the API.

 ## Search Request